PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 Suggest that they come to the protest and that they can interview you.
 Do this about 24 to 48 hrs before the protest.

-### Create a webpage

-Publish a new page on this PauseAI website.
-We can do this for you.
-If you know GitHub and rather do it yourself, simply create a new file (e.g. `2023-10-23-nyc-protest.md`) in the `src/posts` folder.
-Feel free to copy an earlier protest file for inspiration.
-Also, update the `protests.md` file.

 ### Reach out to people and organizations

 Do you have an Effective Altruists group in your city?